Aparna-B/JudgingNorms/data_model_sheets/modelsheet.md

 - Model type: Computer Vision (ResNet-50), and Natural Language Processing (Transformer-based ALBERT, and RoBERTa)
 - Information about training algorithms, parameters, fairness constraints or other applied approaches, and features: We have provided this information in the Materials and Methods section (previously in the Appendix).
 Specifically:
-			- Data Source and Sample Selection: Section 4.2 and Section A.2
+			- Data Source and Sample Selection: Section 4.3 and Section A.2
 			- How we collected the labels: Section 4.1-4.5 and Section A.1-A.2
-			- ML Model training (and detailed result tables, hyperparameter settings, design choices, etc.): Section 4.6 and Section A.9
+			- ML Model training (and detailed result tables, hyperparameter settings, design choices, etc.): Section 4.6 and Section A.9-A.12
-- Paper or other resource for more information: TBD
+- Paper or other resource for more information: Please cite corresponding publication.
-- Citation details: TBD
-- License: TBD
 - Where to send questions or comments about the model: Please contact Aparna Balagopalan (aparnab@mit.edu)

 ## Intended use

-Review section 4.2 of the [model cards paper](https://arxiv.org/abs/1810.03993).

 ### Primary intended uses
 To test the hypothesis that the judgment process involved in data labeling significantly affects the labels collected, and models trained on these labels.
 Specifically, while judging norm violations.